-The interview shall be recorded and transcribed.
-Write a reflection with theory about what you have learned about leadership. (ca. 500)
+The interview is to be recorded and transcribed.
+Write a reflection with references to theory regarding what you have learned about leadership.

-How do you experience this first encounters?
-What is experienced as unfamiliar to you?
-How does it feel to be new in this situation?
+How do you experience your first encounters?
+What do you find unfamiliar?
+And what do you find familiar?
+How does it feel to be new in this context/culture?

 What practices do you recognize from previous experience of practical training in preschools?
 What is familiar and what is unfamiliar?

 What have inspired you during this practical training?
-What have you learned that you take with you back to Norway?
-How can this experience make you a qualified preschool teacher?
+What have you learned that you bring back with you to Norway?
+How can these experiences contribute to your qualification as preschool teacher?

 |Form of assessment||Exam code||Grouping||Duration||Type of duration||Proportion||Censor type||Supported materials||Comment|